kevinwlu/iot/lesson1/README.md

 ### 4. Click Yes for "Would you like to reboot now?"

-## Lab C: Startup Mailer - the following steps require the internet access
+## Lab 1C: Startup Mailer - the following steps require the internet access

 ### 1. Enable Google 2-Step Verification and generate a Google App password